Per stirpes distribution

-Per stirpes and per capita address the situation where one or more family descendants of a person have predeceased them.
+The situation these terms per stirpes and per capita address is where one or more family descendants of a person have predeceased them.
 Per stirpes means ‘by the stocks, roots or branch” and per capita means ‘by the head’, by each individual person in equal shares.

 - Per stirpes distribution